trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 trisul-hub-replicator

-Run on the PRIMARY (DC) node.
+Run on thePRIMARY(DC) node.
 Sets up the incremental replication processes from the primary.
-For contexts other than the default context this service is called `trisul-hub-replicator-contextname`
+For contexts other than the default context this service is called`trisul-hub-replicator-contextname`

 trisul-hub-primary-health-check

-Runs on the BACKUP (DR) node.
-Checks the PING reachability of PRIMARY nodes.
-For contexts other than the default context this service is called `trisul-hub-primary-health-check-contextname`
+Runs on theBACKUP(DR) node.
+Checks thePINGreachability ofPRIMARYnodes.
+For contexts other than the default context this service is called`trisul-hub-primary-health-check-contextname`

 ## Configuring DR on Primary and Backup sites

 ### Create home directories for the trisul user

-On both the Primary and Backup sites , Trisul processes run under the username `trisul.trisul`.
+On both the Primary and Backup sites , Trisul processes run under the username`trisul.trisul`.
 This will be used by the replication process to synchonize the data.

 Repeat the following process on both the primary and backup site.

 Edit /etc/passwd
-Assign a shell to the `trisul` user as shown below
+Assign a shell to the`trisul`user as shown below

 `trisul:x:999:999:Trisul Daemon User:/home/trisul:/bin/bash`